KaranveerManhas/bug-tracker-app/Readme.md

 - **Ticket Creation:** Add detailed tickets for each bug, including title, description, labels and author.
 This facilitates clear communication and efficient collaboration.

+- **Search and filter:** Search bugs using their titles and description, and filter them using labels and authors.

 - **User-Friendly Interface:** The application features an intuitive and user-friendly interface, ensuring a seamless bug tracking experience for developers.

 ## Getting Started